nvedant07/deep-learning-base/README.md

 This is a directory for common DL code including models, adversarial attacks, supervised training.
-This is provides easy ways to extend models and training paradigms.
+This provides easy ways to extend models and training paradigms.
 This provides a smooth interface between many SOTA libraries like ``timm`` and ``robustness``.
 All the code relies on PyTorch and PyTorch-Lightning.

 ## Models